 How to Preserve Shutter Longevity and Appearance

-- Seal any cracks immediately to prevent moisture ingress.
+- Seal small cracks early to prevent moisture ingress and swelling.

 When to Seek Professional Cleaning or Repairs